 CAMPGROUND - Campground means a parcel or tract of land under the control of a person in which sites are offered for the use of the public or members of an organization, either free of charge or for a fee, for the establishment of temporary living quarters for 5 or more recreational units.
-Campground does not include a seasonal mobile home park licensed under the mobile home commission act, PA 96.MCL 125.2301 to 125.2349.
+Campground does not include a seasonal mobile home park licensed under the mobile home commission act, PA 96, as amended.